The 10 Most Important Things To Look For At A High End Recording Studio in NYC

 A Video Producer’s Involvement

 A good producer is like a baseball manager.
 They select their lineup, call the big shots, delegate tasks to other coaches and captains, and when the game is under way, they sit back until it’s time to scream at the ump.
 This laissez faire style works for a lot of good producers as well.
 They have confidence in their team and thrive when it’s time to make a big decision.

 A great producer has more involvement in their video projects, however.
 Video productions are often unpredictable and require a steady hand guiding them in a smooth direction.
 Great producers have an omniscient presence on a project.
-Knowing not only who is doing what, but making sure that the director, camera operators, audio operator, grips and gaffers know what is expected of them.
-A great video producer is involved every step of the way.
+Not only do they know what every crew member is doing at all times, but they also remind the director, camera operators, audio operator, and gaffers what they expect from them.
+A great video producer is involved in every step of the way.

 Deadlines are serious business in any profession.
 In corporate video production, they’re a crucial part of the project in which every subsequent process relies upon the previous one.
-Voiceovers can’t be done without scripts, just as edits can’t take place without footage.
-Making sure deadlines are met promptly falls on the producer’s shoulders.
-Even if scripts and edits aren’t the producer’s direct task, their communication with those whose it is remains a prominent factor in meeting those deadlines.
+Video producers can’t do voiceovers without a script, just as they can’t make edits without any footage.
+The producer must make sure that deadlines are met promptly. if scripts and edits aren’t the producer’s direct task, their communication with those whose it is remains a prominent factor in meeting those deadlines.
 A good video producer is the communicative link between the client and the production team.
 They have a handle of the production schedule and meet the dates expected of them.